steveyko/steveyko.github.io/_pages/about.md

 ---

 I generally work in the area of systems.
-My current research interest lies at the intersection of systems, programming languages, and software engineering.
+My current research interest lies at the intersection of mobile systems, programming languages, and software engineering.

 I received a B.S. degree in [Mathematics](https://math.yonsei.ac.kr/math/index.do) from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.jsp), an MS in [Computer Science and